Sharp transitions in the spectra of small Frenkel-like excitons for multi-orbital lattice systems: Results

 \subsection{2D exciton transition}

 In this subsection, we illustrate another possible way for the continuum approximation to fail qualitatively by predicting the wrong momentum of the lowest energy exciton, in a multi-orbital model.
-Before proceeding, we mention that we verified that in the limit of weak electron-hole attraction, our method produces exciton results for this 2D model that are in agreement with those of the continuum approximation, see Appendices D-F.
+Before proceeding, we mention that we verified that in the limit of weak electron-hole attraction, our method produces exciton results for this 2D model that are in agreement with those of the continuum approximation, see Appendices \ref{App:2D_Cont}-\ref{App:exp_break}.

-As an example, we use the 2D triangular lattice with the three-orbital $3d$ basis introduced in Section II.
-Symmetry guarantees that their respective overlaps with an $s$-type conduction band orbital is the same, hence we set $U_{\alpha}=U$ for all three valence orbitals.
+As an example, we use the 2D triangular lattice with the three $d$ orbital bases introduced in Section II. { Figure \ref{fig:4} shows the conduction band (blue solid line) and the three valence bands and their orbital character.
+Specifically, blue circles indicate the weight of the $d_{x^2-y^2}$ orbital, red squares indicate the $d_{xy}$ weight and green triangles indicate the $d_{3z^2-r^2}$ weight.
+The choice of valence band hopping parameters is listed in Appendix A, and we set $t_c=1, \Delta = 15.5$.
+Symmetry guarantees that the overlaps of all $3d$ orbitals with the $s$-type conduction band orbital are the same, so we set $U_{\alpha}=U$ for all three valence orbitals.
+A short discussion of the effect of unequal $U_\alpha$ can be found in Appendix~\ref{App:OtherU}. }